schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | Enable DNSSEC Support | `checked`          |
 | Harden DNSSEC data    | `checked`          |

-I like to use [Quad9](https://quad9.org/) DNS as system DNS servers.
+I like [Quad9](https://quad9.org/).
 Only clear and guest networks will use these.
-We'll configure Unbound (DNS resolver) to securely lookup DNS through VPN tunnels.
+Only "clear" and guest networks will use these, as secured networks will use Unbound instead.
+If your ISP awards DNS servers via DHCP and you prefer to use these, don't enter DNS servers and leave `Override DNS` checked.

 For the domain, I like to use an internal subdomain of a domain I own.
 You should consider the `local.lan` pattern a relic of the past.
 To prevent local network architecture being leaked, we'll configure Unbound to to treat `corp.example.com` as private domain.